-Pro: You Can Split the Workload
+Pro: You Can Split the Workload and Time Commitment

 Having a partner to split day-to-day tasks with can help you lessen the burden and ensure that nothing is forgotten.

 Con: Disagreements Will Happen

-When you start a partnership, it’s important to recognize that you and your partner simply won’t agree on everything.
-Whether you’re discussing your business name, logo, location, or even the specific products or services you’re selling, being willing to communicate and compromise will be crucial.
+When you start a partnership, it’s essential to recognize that you and your partner won’t agree on everything.
+Whether you’re discussing your business name, logo, location, or the products or services you’re selling, being willing to compromise will be crucial.

 Pro: You Can Divide Tasks by Areas of Specialty